IngeborgArdoe/training/foundation_english/exercise-09.md

 8. Make a new "Requests" tab in the Company-form and add a **list of Requests**.
 Remember to create commands+events for creating new and opening existing requests through the Request-form.
 It should not be possible to delete Requests.
 However, the grid should filter out Requests with State="Canceled".
    *Comment: Feel free to add the "New" command to the Ribbon.
 Find a meaningful symbol for Request.*

-9. Create a new Table for Requests with view that displays all Requests with State="Open".
+9. Create a new Table for Requests with a view that displays all Requests with State="Open".
 Name the view "Open Requests".
    *Guidance: If needed, take a look at the earlier Table exercise.
 Make sure you include columns, define the Data Filter and enable Search.
-Under Events, add one "Open a Form" event with menu item = "New" (remember Create Data) and one with menu item 0 "Open in New Window (remember Data Filter).*
+Under Events, add one "Open a Form" event with menu item = "New" (remember Create Data) and one with menu item = "Open in New Window (remember Data Filter).*

 10. Make a new View Button in the Navigation Pane (name "Requests"), and add a shortcut to the "Open Requests"-table.
 Remember to define the security of the View Button first, so that the security is inherited by all its elements.
 Choose a suitable symbol (e.g. 1972).
 ![oppg9fig3.JPG](media/oppg9fig2.JPG)

 11. OPTIONAL EXERCISE: Male a rule "Set Closed Date and Canceled Date when State changed".
 This should change Closed Date if State is set to "Closed" (and NULL otherwise) and Canceled Date if State is set to "Canceled" (and NULL otherwise).

-12. OPTIONAL EXERCISE: Force field Request.State to be "Read Only" and make tasks - "Close Request", "Reopen Request" and "Cancel Request" - for setting the State of a Request.
+12. OPTIONAL EXERCISE: Force field Request.State to be "Read Only" by changing the Read Only property in the Request form/grid/table, and make tasks "Close Request", "Reopen Request" and "Cancel Request" to set the State of a Request.
 Publish the tasks through buttons in the Request-form (e.g. next to State) and in the Company-form (below the grid).
-Furthermore, add enabling conditions to the buttons, so that "Close Request" is enabled when State="Open", "Re-open Request" is enabled when State="Canceled"/"Closed", and "Cancel Request" is enabled when State="Open"/"Closed".
+Furthermore, add enabling conditions to the buttons, so that "Close Request" is enabled when State="Open", "Re-open Request" is enabled when State="Canceled"/"Closed", and "Cancel Request" is enabled when State="Open".

 13. OPTIONAL EXERCISE: Force all fields in the Request-form to be "Read Only" if State is not equal to "Open".
     *Tip: You can determine when a Control is "Read Only" and not by defining conditions in the menu on the left-hand side of the editor.
 Luckily, you don't have to define one condition per field, you can also do it per Group.
 Everything placed within the Group will be "Read Only" if the condition is true.*

 14. OPTIONAL EXERCISE: Give tabs «Mail» and «Documents» in the Request-form a **dynamic label which counts the number of objects** listed (e.g. "Mail (3)" and "Documents (1)").
     *Guidance: It may be necessary to use the provided solution for aid.*
-    1. You will need a data source of type Local Object (name: "Label Values") in the Request-form.
+    1. You will need a data source of type Local Object (name: "Labels") in the Request-form.
 Create two fields "Mail Label" and "Document Label" of Type = Function.
 For Data Calculation, use Formula (e.g. "Mail  (" + Misc.ifNull(mail.size(),0).toString() + ")"  )
-    2. The local object's Data Filter can't be read from the database, but you can set Data Filter = "Run a Local Task".
-Create a Local Task (under «Tasks») which has a Create Objects («Label Values») effect.
-Use this task to filter the «Label Values» data source.
+    2. The local object's Data Filter can't be read from the database, but you can set Data Filter = "Create Single Object".
+This will create a Labels object when the form is opened.
     3. Bind the Label properties of tabs «Documents» and «Mail» to fields «Label Values.Documents Label» and «Label Values.Mail Label», respectively.

 Deploy and verify!
 Check the naming of the tabs.